HElhamaky/Cloud-Developer-Nanodegree/Cloud Fundamentals/Foundational and Compute Services.md

 #### Tips
 * EBS is found on the EC2 Dashboard.
 * There are several EBS volume types that fall under the categories of Solid State Drives (SSD) and Hard Disk Drives (HDD).

+#### Security
+Security in the cloud allows you to have complete control over your virtual networking environment.

+* Configure your virtual network with public or private facing subnets
+* Launch your servers in the selected network to secure access

+#### Virtual Private Cloud (VPC)
+Virtual Private Cloud or VPC allows you to create your own private network in the cloud.
+You can launch services, like EC2, inside of that private network.
+A VPC spans all the Availability Zones in the region.

+VPC allows you to control your virtual networking environment, which includes:

+* IP address ranges
+* subnets
+* route tables
+* network gateways
+#### Tips
+* VPC is found under Networking & Content Delivery section of the AWS Management Console.
+* The default limit is **5 VPCs per Region**.
+You can request an increase for these limits.
+* Your AWS resources are automatically provisioned in a default VPC.
+* There are no additional charges for creating and using the VPC.
+* You can store data in Amazon S3 and restrict access so that it’s only accessible from instances in your VPC.